 For a splendidly English stay, head to Dunston Hall, situated around 4 miles outside of Norwich.
 The accommodation is set amongst wooded parkland which means you are close to the city without feeling like it.

 Perhaps the best place to stay in Norwich is the fabulous Assembly House.
-Located smack bang in the middle of the city and just around the corner from Chapelfield shopping centre, this hotel just oozes a sophisticated ambience which really allows you to relax.
+Located smack bang in the middle of the city and just around the corner from Chantry Place shopping centre, this hotel just oozes a sophisticated ambience that really allows you to relax.

-You can opt for a double room starting at £190 ($244USD) per night or upgrade to a suite.
-The cost of this is £230 a night.
+You can opt for a double room or upgrade to a suite.
 If you do stay here (or even if you don’t) do not miss the fantastic afternoon tea and keep an eye on their promotions for the themed options which crop up every few months!